What you put in your body before a workout greatly impacts your gym performance.

 When it comes to coffee vs pre-workout for bodybuilding, then it's not even close; pre-workout is the clear winner.

 Black coffee is often used in diets because it has 0 calories.
 In comparison, pre-workout has more calories but provides a bit more substance to your body.

-If you're talking in terms of pure calories in calories out, then coffee is best in this category, but pre-workout can help you lose weight and grow a leaner physique.
+If you're talking in terms of pure calories in calories out, then coffee is best in this category, but pre-workout can help you lose weight, maintain body weight, or grow a leaner physique.